 So what is SEO exactly?

 Search Engine Optimization is the process of helping the search engines understand what your website is trying to say, so that when a person types in a query, such as “Destin SEO” or “Web Design Destin” into a search engine like Google, your website shows up in the results.
 So SEO connects the dots, between website content that is relevant to a search, and the person who is searching for that content.

 SEO doesn’t make your site relevant.
 No amount of SEO will make an auto parts website relevant to a person searching for web design.
 But, no matter how relevant your website might be to a person searching for what you offer, the website will never be found unless the SEO has been done properly.

 While an SEO campaign will vary with every client, the process of Search Engine Optimzation consists of the following standard elements on a consistent basis:

 - Measurement and Adjustment, as needed

-Learn more about Local SEO, and how Google Places differs from organic SEO by giving us a call here at Revive Media Services:
+Learn more about Florida SEO, and how Google Places differs from organic SEO by giving us a call here at Revive Media Services: